eigerco/solana-spec/implementation-details.md

 Sanitization excludes signature-verification checks as these are performed in the next step.
 Sanitize checks include but are not limited to:

-* all index values are in the range
+* all values are within their static min/max bounds defined by their data types - e.g. unsigned 16-bit integer values can be within 0 and 2^16 (65536)
-* all values are within their static min/max bounds
+* all index values are in the range - e.g. for every `CompiledInstruction` in the `Message` that is part of the `Vote` data type, the `program_id_index`, which indicates the account ID that executes the instructions, must be within 1 (0 account is the payer) and the number of account keys

 #### Data verification

 Verification is handled differently according to the type of message:

-* pull request - the public key of the incoming value is verified,
+* pull request - the received `CrdsValue` is verified using its signature and its public key,
-* pull response, push message - each value from the incoming array is verified as above
+* pull response, push message - each `CrdsValue` from the incoming array is verified using the signature and public key of the respective `CrdsValue`
-* prune message - the public key of the incoming value is verified,
+* prune message - the received `PruneData` is verified using its signature and its public key,
-* ping - token is verified
+* ping - the received token is verified using the ping signature and its public key
-* pong - hash of received ping token is verified
+* pong - hash of the received ping token is verified using the pong signature and its public key

 Only successfully verified packets are processed in the next step.